-- We can help you access support programs for low income customers or flexible payment programs for individuals or families who need help paying their electricity bills.
+If your payments are overdue, we can help you access support programs or flexible payment programs for individuals or families who need help paying their bills.

-- Whether it’s for a short time or if you’re facing an ongoing challenge, we can figure out a solution together to help you avoid late payment charges and potential disconnection of service.
+- Whether it’s for a short time or you’re facing an ongoing challenge, we can figure out a solution together to help you avoid late payment charges and potential disruption of service.

-Even if you’re behind on payments, it’s important to remember that you’re still in control.
+- It’s important to remember that you’re still in control.
 The small steps you choose to take today can put you back on course.
-Below are five ways to get back on track.

 Low-income Energy Assistance Program (LEAP)

-Upon approval, a credit of up to $500 is added directly to your account to offset arrears ($600 for customers with electrically-heated homes).
-To discuss your eligibility for LEAP please contact:
+Upon approval, a credit of up to $650 is added directly to your account to offset arrears ($780 for customers with electrically heated homes).

-- Alliston, Aurora, Barrie, Beeton, Bradford West Gwillimbury, Brampton, Caledon, Markham, Penetanguishene, Richmond Hill, Thornton, Vaughan (United Way Simcoe Muskoka): 855-487-5327
+- Alliston, Aurora, Barrie, Beeton, Bradford West Gwillimbury, Brampton, Markham, Penetanguishene, Richmond Hill, Thornton, Tottenham, Vaughan (United Way Simcoe Muskoka): 855-487-5327

 - Hamilton (Neighbour to Neighbour Centre): 905-574-1334 ext.
 207